Recommended Puppy Products

 GROOMING TOOLS & PRODUCTS

-This is the shampoo we use for our dogs.
+This is the shampoo and conditioner combo we use for our dogs.
 Available in many sizes.
-We do not use the conditioner but there is one available in this brand.

 While our puppies are in our care, they do not receive the same monthly flea and tick prevention as our adult dogs.
 They get a weekly bath with basic flea & tick shampoo.
-The Amazon link will show what we buy, but it’s probably cheaper at Wal-Mart.
+The Amazon link will show what we buy, but it might be cheaper at Wal-Mart.

 Regular nail clipping is a must!
 These do the job well.

-This works for a freshening up between baths.
+This is an all-in-one odor control wash.
 We can’t say enough about Nature’s Miracle products in general–they just work.

 CLEANING PRODUCTS

 OdoBan is a close second to Nature’s Miracle.
 We use this for hard surfaces like counters and linoleum floors, as well as freshening up dog beds and sanitizing toys.
-The link is for a spray bottle, but we buy it by the 4-gallon, concentrated pack.
+The link is for a spray bottle plus one gallon, but we buy it by the 4-gallon, concentrated pack.

 After trying many “air freshening” options, we finally realized that we could go the route of air purification and, wow!
 What a difference it made in areas where our dogs sleep and spend a lot of time!
 Because, like it or not, dogs just smell “doggy.”